mohsenasadi501/DataStructureAlgorithm/README.md

 ## LinkedLists

-Linked List Store Objects in sequence, unlike Arrays can grows or shrink automatically like blow image.
+Linked List Store Objects in sequence, unlike Arrays, can grow or shrink automatically like a blow image.

 ![linkedlist.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/linkedlist.png)

-In linked list we have first and last item of a list and recersively add another items to them.
+In the linked list we have the first and last item of a list and recursively add another items to them.

 The linked list implementation from scratch: